StreetScout

 Where is Red Hill (Vic.)?

-Red Hill (Vic.) is a suburb of Victoria, Australia.
+Red Hill (Vic.) is a suburb of Victoria, Australia, in the Mornington Peninsula local government area.

 What is the population of Red Hill (Vic.)?